aayudh454/Genomics_pipeline/README.md

 ### Process IGSR variant lists

 1. Choose american ancestry based datasets from IGSR- https://www.internationalgenome.org/data-portal/sample/HG01148.
 Now extract the variants to servers for all 22 chromosomes.
 Now find out which column has the exact genotype.
-So, run this script "find_colno.sh" -
+So, run this script **find_colno.sh** -

 ```
 #!/bin/bash